sankalan/SimpleAspire/README.md

 ### Testing

 - Unit tests added (/src/test/java/dev/sankalan/SimpleAspire/)
-- Integration test added (/src/test/java/dev/sankalan/SimpleAspire/integration)
+- Integration test added (/src/test/java/dev/sankalan/SimpleAspire/integration): All features are tested in a sequence of 14 tests.
+(Few error scenarios are not yet covered)
 - Jacoco used to measure code coverage
+- Overall coverage is ~99%.

 ![Code Coverage](doc/SimpleAspire-Coverage.jpg)